CyberonEBU/cyberon-voice-trigger-demo-psoc6-cm0p/README.md

 Go to [Cyberon DSpotter License for Infineon Platform](https://license.cyberon.tw/InfineonDSpotterLicense/InfineonDSpotterLicense.php) to obtain a license file for the Cyberon keyword detection engine.
 The chipset ID can be accessed by executing the demo package.

+**Note:** Each chipset ID has a limit of obtaining license file 10 times at most.

 ## Using the Demo Package

 ### In Eclipse IDE for ModusToolbox: